ismoiljondev/medical/README.md

 ---

-Here is for showcase with big gap (35px) between components, and with big size of 'headline'
+Here is for showcase with big gap (35px) between components, and with big size of `headline`

 ```tsx
 <Title